 Rule 2.
 Authority, Construction, and Definitions.

-2.1 Authority and Incorporation by Reference.
-This PAY CALC Order is issued under the authority and as enforcement of Section 15 of Article XVIII of the Colorado Constitution and Articles 1, 4, 6, and 12 of C.R.S.
-Title 8, and is intended to be consistent with the State Administrative Procedure Act, C.R.S. § 24-4-101, et seq.
-Hereby incorporated by reference into this rule are 29 C.F.R.
-Part 541 Subpart G; Colo.
-Const. art.
-XVIII, § 15; Title 8, Articles 1, 4, 6, 12, and 13.3 of the Colorado Revised Statutes; the COMPS Order, 7 CCR 1103-1; the Wage Protection Rules, 7 CCR 1103-7; and the Direct Investigation Rules, 7 CCR 1103-8.
-Unless otherwise noted, in these Rules: all statutes cited apply the most recent 2024 versions of the Colorado Revised Statutes; all rules cited apply the most recent versions adopted as of the adoption of these Rules.
-Earlier versions of such laws and rules may apply to events that occurred in prior years.
-Incorporation excludes later amendments to or editions of the constitution, statutes, and rules; all cited laws are incorporated in the forms that are in effect as of the effective date of this PAY CALC Order.
-Where these Rules reference another rule, the reference shall be deemed to include all subparts of the referenced rule.
-Where these Rules have provisions different from or contrary to any incorporated or referenced material, the provisions of these Rules govern, so long as they are consistent with Colorado statutory and constitutional provisions.
-All sources cited or incorporated by reference are available for public inspection at the Colorado Department of Labor and Employment, Division of Labor Standards & Statistics, 633 17th Street, Denver CO 80202.
-Copies may be obtained from the Division at a reasonable charge or can be accessed from the website of the Colorado Secretary of State.
-Pursuant to C.R.S. § 24-4-103(12.5)(b), the agency shall provide certified copies of them at cost upon request or provide the requestor information on how to obtain a certified copy of the material incorporated by reference from the agency originally issuing them.
-All Division rules are publicly available at www.coloradolaborlaw.gov.
+2.1 Authority and [Application][Deleted: ].
+This PAY CALC Order is issued under the authority and as enforcement of Section 15 of Article XVIII of the Colorado Constitution and Articles 1, 4, 6, [Deleted: ]12[, and 13.3] of C.R.S.
+Title 8, and is intended to be consistent with [these provisions as well as] the State Administrative Procedure Act, C.R.S. § 24-4-101, et seq.
+[Deleted: ] Where these Rules reference another rule, the reference shall be deemed to include all subparts of the referenced rule.
+Where these Rules have provisions different from or contrary to any [Deleted: ] referenced material, the provisions of these Rules govern, so long as they are consistent with Colorado statutory and constitutional provisions.
+[Unless otherwise noted, in these Rules: all statutes cited apply the most recent versions of the Colorado Revised Statutes; all rules cited apply the most recent versions adopted as of the adoption of these Rules.
+Earlier versions of such laws and rules may apply to events that occurred in prior years.][Deleted: ]

 2.2 Administration and Dual Jurisdiction.
 The Division shall have jurisdiction over all questions arising with respect to the administration and interpretation of this PAY CALC Order.
 Whenever employers are subjected to Colorado law as well as federal and/or local law, the law providing greater protection or setting the higher standard shall apply.
 For information on federal law, contact the U.S. Department of Labor, Wage and Hour Division; find local minimum wages, industry-specific base wages, and other wage requirements in Colorado at www.coloradolaborlaw.gov, or contact the relevant local government for more details.